nch3ng/leetcode/solutions/235.lowest-common-ancestor-of-a-binary-search-tree/question.md

          3   5

+Example 1:

+Input: root = [6,2,8,0,4,7,9,null,null,3,5], p = 2, q = 8
+Output: 6
+Explanation: The LCA of nodes 2 and 8 is 6.

+Example 2:

+Input: root = [6,2,8,0,4,7,9,null,null,3,5], p = 2, q = 4
+Output: 2
-For example, the lowest common ancestor (LCA) of nodes 2 and 8 is 6.
-Another example is LCA of nodes 2 and 4 is 2, since a node can be a descendant of itself according to the LCA definition.
+Explanation: The LCA of nodes 2 and 4 is 2, since a node can be a descendant of itself
+             according to the LCA definition.

+Note:

+	All of the nodes&#39; values will be unique. p and q are different and both values will&nbsp;exist in the BST.